-Starting from ~2021, Ariane 62/64 will provide significantly (multiple factors of) more launch capacity, at a notably reduced cost over Ariane 5.
+Starting from about 2021, Ariane 62/64 will provide significantly more launch capacity, at a notably reduced cost over Ariane 5.
 This could provide a paradigm shift in the capability for ESA EO missions given the much smaller gap between the cost of VEGA and Ariane 62.